ecsyjs/ecsy/docs/manual/Architecture.md

 ECSY (Pronounced as "eksi") is an Entity Component System (ECS) engine for web applications.
 The basic idea of this pattern is to move from defining the entities in our application using composition in a Data Oriented Programming paradigm. ([More info on wikipedia](https://en.wikipedia.org/wiki/Entity_component_system))
 Some common terminology of the elements needed to build an ECSY application are:
-- `entity`: Is an object that has an unique ID and can have multiple components attached to it.
+- [entities](/manual/Architecture?id=entities): Is an object that has an unique ID and can have multiple components attached to it.
-- `component`: Is where the data is stored.
+- [components](/manual/Architecture?id=components): Is where the data is stored.
-- `system`: Processes list of entities reading and modifying their components.
+- [systems](/manual/Architecture?id=systems): Processes list of entities reading and modifying their components.
-- `queries`: Used by systems to determine which entities they are interested in, based on the components the entities own.
+- [queries](/manual/Architecture?id=queries): Used by systems to determine which entities they are interested in, based on the components the entities own.
-- `world`: Container for entities, components, systems and queries.
+- [world](/manual/Architecture?id=world): Container for entities, components, systems and queries.

 The usual workflow would be:
 - Define the components that shape the data you need to use in your application.